 Hypnosis and unconsciousness

 The state of hypnosis, which is analogous to unconsciousness, is typically defined as a state of impairment of cognitive functions in the patients’ brain that blocks patients’ adequate response to external stimuli, regarding attention and perception (Jason A. Campagna, 2003).
-Hypnosis is induced by hypnotic agents such as propofol, and there are several levels of hypnosis: drowsy, sedated and unconscious.
+Hypnosis is induced by hypnotic agents such as propofol, and there are several levels of hypnosis evolving in a continuum of deeper intensity of effect for instance: drowsiness, sedation and unconsciousness.

 The mechanisms of action involved in the process of hypnosis have not yet been determined accurately as a whole.
 Nevertheless, in the last decades it has been shown that different molecular targets in various regions of the nervous system are involved in the multiple components of anaesthetic action, and these targets can vary between specific anaesthetics.
 When talking about unconsciousness induction the main inhibitory neurotransmitter involved is Gamma-aminobutyric acid (GABA).
 This neurotransmitter acts selectively modulating GABAA receptors (Hemmings HC Jr, (2005), págs.
 503-510), which are ligand-gated ion channels persistently opening the channels and therefore inhibiting synapses in big areas of the brain (Hemmings HC Jr, 2005).

-Even though several indexes mostly related to EEG have been used lately to acknowledge the level of hypnosis of patients under general anaesthesia, our intraoperative ability to evaluate levels of consciousness still remains limited.
+Even though several indexes mostly related to EEG have been used to quantitate the level of hypnosis of patients under general anaesthesia, our intraoperative ability to evaluate levels of consciousness still remains limited.
 An example of this approach is Bispectral index (BIS), but further research in this field is still necessary to construct deterministic models involving hypnosis induction and its effects upon patients.

 Analgesia